The Right Adhesives For Rubber — Rubber Adhesive Glue

 Rubber is used in a wide variety of everyday products – it’s renowned for its unique flexibility, water-resistance and strength.
 Ironically, this combination of robust properties makes rubber one of the most difficult materials to stick effectively unless you use a specific rubber adhesive glue.

 For many people, childhood memories of carefree days spent cycling through idyllic country lanes are interrupted by the hassle of fixing punctured tyres with the dreaded puncture repair kit.
 The first challenge was finding the hole, then struggling with a mini cheese grater to roughen the surface of the rubber inner tube before squeezing glue out of a tiny tube, and trying to get a small rubber patch to stick in the right place – and stay there.

-Thankfully, adhesives for rubber have improved a lot since those days.
+Thankfully, adhesives for rubber or rubber adhesive glue have improved a lot since those days.
 Now there’s a wide range of specialist rubber adhesives available to deal with the task of sticking rubber to itself – or to anything else, for that matter.

 It’s just as well – because rubber, which used to be the sole preserve of tyres and wellington boots, is now found in a huge variety of everyday products.
 These include non-stick kitchen utensils, shoes, waterproof clothing, inflatable boats, toys for pets, medical gloves, wetsuits and plumbing hoses.

 There are basically two types of rubber – natural rubber (or latex) which comes from the stems of some plants, and synthetic rubber which is made from petrochemicals.
-While the genetic make-up of both these types of rubber is completely different, the main properties of flexibility, strength and water-resistance are essentially the same – and so are the adhesives needed to stick them.
+While the genetic make-up of both these types of rubber is completely different, the main properties of flexibility, strength and water-resistance are essentially the same – and so are the adhesives or rubber adhesive glue needed to stick them.

 At Anglo Adhesives, we manufacture and supply a wide range of rubber-based adhesives, including: